TSV Turf

 • For best results, remove the clippings as you go.
 If the thatch is especially built up and scalping is difficult, you can incorporate dethatching during this process to help efficiently remove the thatch and make scalping easier.

-Step 3 - Dethatch/Scarify
+Step 3 - Dethatch (Vertimow / Scarify)

 How to Dethatch